 Distance: 1.4 km

 The Mavista Nature Walk is a beautiful short walk for nature lovers.
-Follow the well-maintained track along a shaded gully filled with ancient and enchanting wet forest.
-Notice towering stringybarks, blackwoods, magnificent treeferns and a variety of understorey species.
-Stay a bit longer and make use of the picnic shelter at the beginning of the track.
+Follow the well-maintained track along a shaded gully filled with ancient and enchanting wet forests.
+Notice towering stringybarks, blackwoods, magnificent tree-ferns and various understorey species.
+Stay a bit longer and use the picnic shelter at the beginning of the track.

 Time: 1 hour return